Under qualified or telling the wrong story?

 Beat them to the punch and just say the following; “I am sure you are wondering why I am here.
 (Don’t hope it doesn’t come up, own it!)
 I don’t have a (specific industry here) degree or an MBA.
 But my thought is that even if the person you hire has experience, you are going to train whoever comes into this job in the (hiring company name here) way.
 You want someone who is easy to train, will have to work behind the 8 ball and bust their ass to get up to speed and will always be trying to prove their way into the job.
 What you will NOT have to train me on is Building Relationships and Driving Process and here is why.”

-“In college I did I built this relationship, on my baseball team I drove these drills with the team, on my boy scouts I came up with the safety process for our camp trips, I did this, I did that.”
+“In college I built this relationship with study partners.
+On my baseball team I drove these drills with the team, on my boy scouts I came up with the safety process for our camp trips, I did this, I did that.”
 Load up your interviewer with examples.
 Look them right in the eye and own it.
 You have nothing to lose.

 In the end, the candidate did his homework, networked, studied, practiced answers and screwed up the courage to pull it off.
 He lived the axiom “getting a job is a full-time job” and he didn’t give up.
 Like I said, I like this guys style.
 Congrats Brother, and thanks for including me in the process.